 Instant Pot Recipe

-Turn on the saute button of your IP.
+To make Vegetable Stew in Instant Pot, turn on the saute button of your IP.
 Add coconut oil in the Pot.
 Once the oil is hot, add cardamom, cloves, cinnamon, peppercorn, and bay leaf.
 Fry for a few seconds.

 Add onion, ginger, and garlic and fry until they turn translucent.
 Add green chili and curry leaves and fry for a minute.
 Now add the veggies, thin coconut milk, and salt.